 Find a Solution That Works

 Headache & TMJ Center of New Jersey can put you on the path to overcoming jaw pain and finding a life free from the discomfort of TMJ disorder.
-Call or email us today to request an appointment with Dr. Ivan Stein.
+Call or email us today to request an appointment with Dr. Ivan or Allan Stein.